Royal Dublin Society: Science

-Premises
+Headquarters and venues

+Grafton Street

+The society constructed a house on Grafton Street as its first headquarters around 1766-67 and met for the first time there on the 3rd of December 1767.
+Adjacent to Navigation House, the office of the Commissioners for improving Inland Navigation and which later became the headquarters of the Royal Irish Academy.
+It is likely the building was designed by Christopher Myers although Thomas Ivory was involved in designing part of a museum space.

+The schools of drawing were located at the rear of the buildings and were also designed by Myers.

+The last meeting of the society at Grafton Street was held on the 4th of August 1796 and the building was then sold for £3,000.

+Hawkins Street

+A large dedicated headquarters for the society was developed at Hawkins Street close to the River Liffey in 1796.

+In 1820, the building was demolished and replaced with the Theatre Royal.

+Leinster House

 The society purchased Leinster House, home of the Duke of Leinster, in 1815 and founded a natural history museum there.

+Ballsbridge

 The society acquired its current premises at Ballsbridge in 1879, and has since increased from the original fifteen to forty acres (60,000 to 160,000 m2).
 The premises consist of a number of exhibition halls (at the "RDS Main Hall"), a multi-purpose sports stadium (the "RDS Arena"), meeting rooms, bars, restaurants, and a multi-purpose indoor venue named "RDS Simmonscourt Pavilion".
+It also acquired the adjacent site of St. Mary's Church, Donnybrook in 2022 for €4m which is now used as a smaller event venue and carpark for the main arena.

 RDS Main Hall

 The RDS Main Hall is a major centre for exhibitions, concerts and other cultural events in Dublin.
 It hosts, for example, the Young Scientist and Technology Exhibition each January.

 RDS Simmonscourt

 The multi-purpose RDS Simmonscourt (also known as RDS Simmonscourt Pavilion or Simmonscourt Main Hall) has a capacity of approximately 7,000 (6,500 theatre style) and is the largest hall in the complex.
+The hall can be used as stand-alone venue but can also be split into five smaller interconnecting event spaces.

 It has hosted the Meteor Music Awards in 2008, 2009 and 2010, touring ice show Disney on Ice, as well as a number of concerts including Thin Lizzy in 1982 and 1983, Neil Young, Queen, AC/DC, The Smashing Pumpkins and My Chemical Romance, and the Eurovision Song Contest in 1981 and 1988.
-Simmonscourt is where the show jumping horses are stabled during Dublin Horse Show week.
+Simmonscourt is where the show jumping horses are stabled during the week of the Dublin Horse Show.